KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 This reflects the Zenetist insight
 that spiritual error is not merely personal,
-but archetypal, recursive, and structural.
+but archetypal, recursive, and structural in origin.
 Inversion often begins in form,
 embeds into mind,
 and eventually fractures the soul.